ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ???
 High level intro, mention concepts: community, openness, merit, consensus.
 Purpose is for long-lived projects run collaboratively.

-These behaviors can serve any open community - but are required at Apache projects.
+These behaviors *can* serve any open community interested in longevity.
+They are not necessarily optimized for speed of development or any particular technical strategy; rather they are optimized for building and maintaining dispersed communities of collaboration.

 ---
 template: menu